-Altius paid aggregate dividends of \$5,204,000 (2016 - \$4,789,000) on its common shares during the year ended April 30, 2017.
+Altius declared aggregate dividends of \$4,323,000 of which \$2,596,000 were paid on its common shares in the eight month period ended December 31, 2017 (year ended April 30, 2017 - \$5,204,000).
 The future payment of dividends or distributions will remain dependent upon the financial requirements to fund future growth, the financial condition of the Corporation and other factors the Corporation's board of directors (the "Board") may consider appropriate in the circumstances.
-The Corporation is not aware of any restrictions that could prevent the paying of dividends or distributions.
+The ability to pay future dividends and distributions is subject to continued compliance with debt covenants.